Francesco Salata: Biography

+Early life

-Salata was born on 17 September 1876 in Ossero (Osor), on the island of Cres, which at the time was part of the Austro-hungarian empire.
+Salata was born on 17 September 1876 in Ossero (present-day Osor, Croatia), on the island of Cres, which at the time was part of the Austro-hungarian empire.
 His family wasn't hereditary aristocratic but nonetheless was well-to-do.
-His father was podestà of Ossero from 1883 until 1901.
+His father was podestà of Osor from 1883 until 1901.

-In 1911 Salata married Ilda Mizzan, from a Pisino family.
+In 1911 Salata married Ilda Mizzan, from a Pisino (present-day Pazin, Croatia) family.
 They had a daughter together, Maria, born in 1911.
-Salata toured Istria with Gabriele D'Annunzio, who, years before she engaged to Salata, became acquainted with his future wife in Pisino, where she designed a tribute paid to the poet upon his entry in the Istrian town, with D'Annunzio dedicating to her a copy of his Francesca da Rimini.
+Salata befriended and toured Istria with Gabriele D'Annunzio, who met his wife—years before her marriage to Salata—in her hometown of Pisino, during the same tour, where she designed a tribute paid to the poet upon his entry in the Istrian town, with D'Annunzio dedicating to her a copy of his Francesca da Rimini.

-As early as in his high school years, Salata risked to be expelled from all the schools of the empire because of his attempts to found a branch of the Lega Nazionale in Ossero, which promoted the Italian language and culture in territories inhabited by Germans, Croatians and Slovenians, that is Trentino and the Adriatic coast.
+As early as in his high school years, Salata risked to be expelled from all the schools of the empire because of his attempts to found a branch of the Lega Nazionale in Osor, which promoted the Italian language and culture in territories inhabited also by Germans, Croatians and Slovenians, that is Trentino and the Adriatic coast.

-After attending high school in Capodistria (Koper), Salata studied law at the University of Vienna (a total of seven semesters).
+After attending high school in Koper (Capodistria), Salata studied law at the University of Vienna (a total of seven semesters).
 He also studied two semesters at the University of Graz.
-Salata interrupted his studies to dedicate himself first to journalism and then to his studies on history.
-In 1888 he was the editor of Pola's (Pula) Il popolo istriano, and later a collaborator of Trieste's "Il Piccolo".
+Salata interrupted his universitary studies to dedicate himself first to journalism and then to his studies on history.
+In 1888 he was the editor of Pula's (Pola) Il popolo istriano, and later a collaborator of Trieste's Il Piccolo.

+Prewar irredentism

-He participated in conferences of the Italian society of archaeology in Istria (Società istriana di archeologia e storia patria).
-His first intervention was on Francesco Patrizi, and it was published under the name Nel terzo centenario della morte di Francesco Patrizio – negli Atti e memorie della Società istriana di archeologia e storia patria.
-With his works L’antica diocesi di Ossero e la liturgia slava: pagine di storia patria (1897) and Nuovi studi sulla liturgia slava (1897), he joined the debate against the exploitation of the paleoslavic liturgy carried out by Slavic (Croatian) priests to promote the use of Croatian in the Catholic churches of Istria and the Kvarner.
+Salata participated in conferences of the Italian society of archaeology in Istria (Società istriana di archeologia e storia patria).
+His first intervention was on his fellow townsman Francesco Patrizi.
+With his works L’antica diocesi di Ossero e la liturgia slava: pagine di storia patria ("The Ancient Diocese of Osor and the Slavic Liturgy: Pages of National History", 1897) and Nuovi studi sulla liturgia slava ("New Studies on Slavic Liturgy", 1897), he joined the debate against the usage of the modern Slavic languages in the Catholic churches of Istria and the Kvarner which, according to Salata and the other critics, was promoted by exploiting Old Church Slavonic liturgy.
 Both works end with an attack on the Slovenian and Croatian clergy.
-His subsequent works are increasingly patriotic.
+His subsequent works are increasingly patriotic, being "characterized by philological attention to documents combined with political suggestions of patriotic inspiration".